joshua-thomas-portfolio/joshua-thomas-portfolio/README.md

 So, for every data point available in the data set, I would calculate the efficiency and take the average of the efficiency for a given kicker and multiply it by 100.
 This would equal the rating of the kicker, which is the percentage of times the kicker performed to or above expectations in comparison to my model

 Thus, the kickers with the highest ratings are the best kickers in the NFL

-## Project 1
-### Project Description
-If there is one sport that I've loved my whole life, it's football (soccer).
-If there's one competition that has truly resonated with me, it's the
-English Premier League.
-As a life long Manchester United fan, I've always been fascinated with the constant competition, the vibrant atmospheres, and the wonderful play of the English game.
-As an aspiring Data Scientist who is getting his feet wet with Machine Learning, I thought there would be no better way to get acquainted with Supervised Learning than using Premier League data itself.
-Thus, in my first
-Machine Learning Model ever, I'm going to build a Linear Regression Model which can predict with decent accuracy the final wins of a
-Premier League Team.